IN THE SUPREME COURT OF BRITISH COLUMBIA

 to 10 degrees at the extent of mobility.

-Dr. McCloskey explained that his reference to “…the MVA from two
+Dr. McCloskey explained that his reference to

-years ago” was intended to be a reference to her visit to him two years
+years ago was intended to be a reference to her visit to him two years

 previously rather than the motor vehicle accident in 2010.
 In a clinical note

-to plaintiff’s counsel dated November 17, 2012, Dr. McCloskey says that
+to plaintiffs counsel dated November 17, 2012, Dr. McCloskey says that

 she had suffered injuries to her neck, back, right hip and knee in the 2006